Dictionary

 non-exclusive

-Describes a MAP who is also attracted to people their age, albeit less strongly than their attractions to minors.
+Describes a MAP who is attracted to adults as well as minors.

 non-MAP